Nonlinear inverse problem by T-matrix completion. I. Theory: Introduction

-This paper is Part I of a two-part series, wherein we focus our attention on theory.
-Numerical examples for the nonlinear inverse diffraction problem are given in Part II~\cite{IP_2}.
+This paper is Part I of a two-part series wherein we focus our attention on theory.
+Numerical examples for the nonlinear inverse diffraction problem are given in Part II~\cite{PRE_2}.
 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:gen_ISP} we state the general algebraic formulation of the nonlinear ISP that is applicable to many different physical scenarios.
-In Sec.~\ref{sec:T_matrix} we introduce the data-compatible T-matrix, which is a central idea of the proposed method.
-In Sec.~\ref{sec:iter} we define the basic iterative algorithm of DCTMC.
-In Sec.~\ref{sec:short}, we introduce ''computational shortcuts'', which combine analytically several steps of the DCTMC algorithm into a single step with reduced computational complexity.
-Variations and enhancements of DCTMC are discussed in Sec.~\ref{sec:var}.
+In Sec.~\ref{sec:T_matrix}, we introduce the data-compatible T-matrix, which is a central idea of the proposed method.
+In Sec.~\ref{sec:iter}, we define the basic iterative algorithm of DCTMC.
+In Sec.~\ref{sec:short}, we introduce ''computational shortcuts'', which combine analytically several steps of the DCTMC algorithm into a single step with a reduced computational complexity.
 DCTMC algorithm in the linear regime is discussed in Sec.~\ref{sec:lin}.
+Here we also discuss convergence and regularization of the method.
 Sec.~\ref{sec:disc} contains a brief discussion.
 Auxiliary information is given in several appendices.
-Summary of linearizing approximations (first Born, first Rytov and mean-field) is given in~\ref{app:lin}. \ref{app:M} contains a derivation that establish the correspondence between DCTMC and the conventional methods in the linear regime.
-Finally, definitions and properties of several functionals used in this paper are summarized in~\ref{app:oper}.
+Summary of linearizing approximations (first Born, first Rytov and mean-field) is given in Appendix~\ref{app:lin}.
+Appendix~\ref{app:M} contains a derivation that establishes the correspondence between DCTMC and the conventional methods in the linear regime.
+Finally, definitions and properties of several functionals used in this paper are summarized in Appendix~\ref{app:oper}.